Kamut Sourdough Pain de Mie Pullman Loaf

 Measure/weigh your ingredients before you begin.
 If you have everything measured and ready to go, it should only take about 15 minutes to incorporate all of the ingredients using a stand mixer.

-As much as I like to make breads completely by hand, I recommend a stand mixer for mixing this dough.
+As much as I like to make bread completely by hand, I recommend a stand mixer for mixing this dough.
 It particularly helps with incorporating the butter.

 9:15 –1:15 Bulk ferment

-During the bulk ferment, stretch and fold the dough 2-3 times, at 30-minutes intervals during the first hour to hour and a half.
+During the bulk ferment, stretch and fold the dough 2-3 times, at 30-minute intervals during the first hour to an hour and a half.
 Most of my test loaves only needed two stretch and folds.

 After the final stretch and fold, let the dough rest for the remainder of the bulk ferment.